agentm/project-m36/TutDForSQLDevelopers/TutorialD-for-SQL-Developers-Slides.md

 English: for all products, give me matching supplier-product (sp) supplier IDs as attribute "suppliers", then give me just the product ID and suppliers info from that.
 Finally, unroll the nested data into a flat relation.

 <!--

 "P7" is missing! **Why do you think that is?**

 Well, if "P7" has no supplier, what would go into the "s#" attribute for it?
 Well, there is no concept of NULL, so nothing logical can be placed there.
 Therefore, the nested relation model actually contains more information than the flattened one.
 Thus, `group` and `ungroup` are not inverses as they cannot round-trip the data.
 We must conclude that nested relations are fundamental to the relational algebra since they enable us to answer questions about data associations.
+-->
+24.html
+<--
+Note that if flatten a grouped relation, we lose any mention of P7, just like the SQL version above.
+This demonstrates that group and ungroup are not inverses of each other and that an ungroup can cause data loss.
+-->
+<--

 ~~Finally, you may not have noticed, but SQL does not support relational equality.~~ **Did you notice SQL does not support relational equality?**
 -->

 ---

 # Equality
+25.html
 <!--
 It seems perfectly natural to want to know if the results of two expressions are equal and it is in TutorialD!